Wireless Energy Transfer Beamforming Optimization for Intelligent Transmitting Surface: Numerical Analysis

 \section{Numerical Analysis}

 In this section, we analyze the performance of the proposed ITS-equipped PB and the discussed benchmark technologies.
 First, Table~\ref{tab:comparisonBeamformingArchitectures} presents a comparison of the distinctive features of the aforementioned beamforming architectures based on various criteria.
 It can be observed that the proposed PB architecture scales favorably with the number of antennas in terms of the required number of HPAs and associated losses.
-Furthermore, the computational complexity of determining the configuration for the ITS-equipped PB requires the fewest iterations---assuming $M \gg N$---although the per-iteration cost exhibits the least favorable scaling behavior.
+Furthermore, the computational complexity of determining the configuration for the ITS-equipped PB requires the fewest iterations assuming $M \gg N$, although the per-iteration cost exhibits the least favorable scaling behavior.
 Then, Fig.~\ref{fig:simulationSetup} illustrates the simulation setup where the devices are uniformly distributed in a plane with dimensions $d_x \times d_y$ located at a distance $d_z$ from the ITS.
 By default, we set the dimensions of the service area to $d_x = d_y = 3~$m and $d_z = 5~$m, with its center axially aligned with that of the ITS along the $z-$axis.
 All results are obtained by averaging over $100$ deployment realizations.
 Unless otherwise stated, we utilize the simulation parameters listed in Table~\ref{tab:param}.
+Values of $r_a$ and $\delta_a$, computed in accordance with \cite{Jamali.2021}, are chosen to ensure adequate separation between radiating elements and hence minimize mutual coupling.

 Fig.~\ref{fig:convergence} shows how the convergence rate of Algorithm~\ref{alg:SCA} changes for different initializations of $\bm{\phi}$ and $\{\mathbf{b}_q\}$, as highlighted in Section~\ref{subsec:initializationProcedure}.
 Observe that Algorithm~\ref{alg:SCA} achieves a favorable trade-off between convergence speed and solution quality when utilizing Algorithm~\ref{alg:InitSCA}.
 In fact, for this scenario, the gap between the final power consumption obtained with the proposed initialization and that of the best-performing initializations is relatively small, especially when compared to the larger gap observed with poorly performing initial points.